 You have many tax-advantaged options to save for retirement.
 If your employer offers a retirement savings plan like a 401(k), 403(b), 457 or Thrift Savings Plan, then you should strongly consider taking part in it.
 If your employer offers a matching contribution, then participating is even smarter!

 If your employer doesn't offer a plan—or if you want to supplement your employer-sponsored retirement plan—then you can open and contribute to an individual retirement account (IRA) as long as you or your spouse has earned income.

 Learn more about IRAs available through Navy Federal.

 Whether you'd like to open a Certificate or Rollover IRA or work with a Financial Advisor to explore your retirement investment options, Navy Federal offers the tools and resources to support you as you work toward your retirement savings goals.

-What Does It Take to Retire a Millionaire?
+How Long Does It Take to Save Up to Retire a Millionaire?

 The following chart shows how many years it will take to save $1 million based on various monthly contributions.
-It assumes an average annual return of 7 percent in a tax-deferred account.3
+It assumes an average annual return of 7 percent in a tax-deferred account.1

 1Rate of return is for illustration only and does not represent the return of any specific investment.
 Calculations assume all earnings are reinvested in a tax-deferred account.
 Taxes will be due upon withdrawal at ordinary income tax rates.